FAIRplus/the-fair-cookbook/content/recipes/applied-examples/fair-workflows.md

 For more information, refer to this tutorial: https://airflow.apache.org/docs/apache-airflow/stable/tutorial.html.

-A tool developed by Michael Kotliar, Andrey V Kartashov, Artem Barski brings CWL support to the Apache Airflow framework, meaning that CWL expressed workflow can now be executed on the platform {footcite}`10.1093/gigascience/giz084`
+A tool developed by Michael Kotliar, Andrey V Kartashov, Artem Barski brings CWL support to the Apache Airflow framework, meaning that CWL expressed workflow can now be executed on the platform {footcite}`cwl-airflow`.

 ````{dropdown}
 :open: